Mail art: Ray Johnson, New York Correspondance School, and Fluxus

 In a 1968 interview, Johnson explained that he found mailed correspondence interesting because of the limits it puts on the usual back and forth interaction and negotiation that comprises communication between individuals.
 Correspondence is "a way to convey a message or a kind of idea to someone which is not verbal; it is not a confrontation of two people.
 It's an object which is opened in privacy, probably, and the message is looked at ...
 You look at the object and, depending on your degree of interest, it very directly gets across to you what is there".

 In 1970, Johnson and Marcia Tucker organized The New York Correspondence School Exhibition at the Whitney Museum in New York, which was the first significant public exhibition of the mail art genre.

 On April 5, 1973, Johnson declared the "death" of the New York Correspondance School in an unpublished letter to the Obituary Department of The New York Times and in copies that he circulated to his network.
 However, he continued to practice mail art even after this.

-Although much of Johnson's work was initially given away, this hasn't prevented it from attaining a market value.
+Although much of Johnson's work was initially given away, this has not prevented it from attaining a market value.
 Andy Warhol is quoted as saying he "would pay ten dollars for anything by Johnson."

 In his 1973 diagram showing the development and scope of Fluxus, George Maciunas included mail art among the activities pursued by the Fluxus artist Robert Filliou.
 Filliou coined the term the "Eternal Network" that has become synonymous with mail art.
 Other Fluxus artists have been involved since the early 1960s in the creation of artist's postage stamps (Robert Watts, Stamp Dispenser, 1963), postcards (Ben Vautier, The Postman's Choice, 1965: a postcard with a different address on each side) and other works connected to the postal medium.
 Indeed, the mail art network counts many Fluxus members among its earliest participants.
 While Johnson did not consider himself directly as a member of the Fluxus school, his interests and attitudes were consistent with those of a number of Fluxus artists.